-Airports (ASOS and AWOS)
+Airports (ASOS and AWOS)back to top

 Airports and a few other locations have long taken hourly data via manual means.
 Starting in the mid-1990s a system of automated measurements was emplaced, numbering close to 1000 sites in the US.
 The Automated Surface Observing System (ASOS) is generally run by the National Weather Service, and a counterpart Automated Weather Observing System (AWOS) is managed by the Federal Aviation Administration (FAA).
 These sites are often referred to by their ICAO identifier (International Civil Aviation Organization), the four letter abbreviation used by aviation (KRNO for Reno, KTRK for Truckee, KTVL for South Lake Tahoe, KBLU for Blue Canyon, etc), or by other designators such as a 5 or 6-digit World Meteorological Organization (WMO) or older WBAN (Weather Bureau Army Navy) five digit numbers, as well.
 These data generally include aspirated temperature, wind speed, wind direction, relative humidity, dewpoint temperature, wet bulb temperature, barometric pressure, and precipitation, visibility and ceiling.
 Measurements are made hourly, and more frequently as conditions change.
 ASOS and AWOS stations may be co-located with COOP stations.
 Stations in the ICAO network generally have long-running and complete records.
 Data have been obtained from NCDC and through live ingest and are available at WRCC.
 For more information, please visit the NOAA ASOS page.

-California and Nevada Climate Trackers
+California and Nevada Climate Trackersback to top

 The California Air Resources Board (CARB) gathers air quality (AQ) data for the State of California, ensures the quality of the data, designs and implements air models, and sets ambient air quality standards for the state.
 CARB sites in TahoeClim collect ozone, temperature, wind speed, and barometric pressure at Echo Summit, and BAM PM10, temperature, and wind speed at Sandy Way.
 For more information, visit CARB homepage.

-CA Snow Survey
+CA Snow Surveyback to top

 Stations labeled as "CA Snow Survey" are ingested from the California Data Exchange Center (CDEC), operating under the auspices of the California Department of Water Resources (CDWR).
 Many of these stations are operated and managed by CDWR or by regional and local public and private cooperators as part of the California Cooperative Snow Survey.
 Of particular interest is the CDWR network of automated snow/precipitation reporting gages (some of these record temperature, wind, and humidity as well), and most report by satellite once an hour.
 The data are used for flood and water supply forecasts, as well as scheduling hydroelectric reservoir releases.
 Most stations transmit data near-real time.
 Few quality checks are performed on this data.
 Most of these sites have records of 2-4 decades in length.
 For more information, visit California Data Exchange Center

-Climate Summary Maps (HPRCC/WRCC)
+Climate Summary Maps (HPRCC/WRCC)back to top

 The current climate summary maps are produced daily using data from the Applied Climate Information System (ACIS) managed by the Regional Climate Center Program.
 Stations used are from the National Weather Service Cooperative Observer Network (COOP), supplemented in some areas by local and regional data (not in the Tahoe area).
 Departures from normal refer to the 1971-2000 period at present, but this will soon change to 1981-2010.
 The maps available include precipitation total, precipitation departure from normal, and precipitation percentage of normal, average temperature, temperature departure from normal, heating degree days, and cooling degree days.
 For more information, visit WRCC or HPRCC.